DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

 ### Release Notes

 Release notes for the Audio Mixer
+#### v3.8
+- (BUGFIX) Both the loop and priority fields in the MXEffect structure were inconsistently referred to as either signed or unsigned.
+This has been correct in both documentation and code to correctly identify both as signed values consistently
+- (BUGFIX) Corrected a reference in MixerSetup to mch_remaining_length instead of mch_remaining_length(a4)

 #### v3.7.2
 - (BUGFIX) MixerPlayFX channel determination fixed when MIXER_68020 is set